carlhammann/adaptuner/Readme.md

 ## User documentation

 - [Here](./doc/installing.md) is how you obtain and run the program.
-Currently, pre-compiled binaries for x86_64 Linux and aarch64 (Apple Silicon) MacOS are available.
+Currently, pre-compiled binaries for x86_64 Linux, aarch64 (Apple Silicon) MacOS, and Windows (not yet tested using actual hardware) are available.
 - [Here](./doc/instruments.md) is how you set up instrument(s) to play with *adaptuner*.
 This is needed because *adaptuner* is a MIDI-to-MIDI program; it doesn't make any sound on its own.